xhayper/RichPresenceAPI/README.md

 'discord-rpc-csharp' for Unity BepInEx plugin

-## Why use this instead of 'discord-rpc-csharp'?
+## Why use this instead of 'discord-rpc-csharp' directly?

-- Unity broke the '[Named Pipe Client Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipes.namedpipeclientstream)' that '[discord-rpc-charp](https://github.com/Lachee/discord-rpc-csharp)' use, So we have to use the "NativeNamedPipe" that '[discord-rpc-charp](https://github.com/Lachee/discord-rpc-csharp) told us, But it's a pain to do it, This plugin simplify all of those thing.
+- Unity broke the '[Named Pipe Client Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipes.namedpipeclientstream)' that '[discord-rpc-charp](https://github.com/Lachee/discord-rpc-csharp)' use, '[discord-rpc-charp](https://github.com/Lachee/discord-rpc-csharp)' recommended us to install a alternative called '[NativeNamedPipe](https://github.com/Lachee/unity-named-pipes/tree/master/UnityNamedPipe.Native)' which is a pain in the ass to install, So this plugin simplify it.

 ## Why Unity version '2019.4.24'?